mmaroti/tasync/README.md

 will throw an exception.
 The future result of the division is return from the `test` function.
 When this value becomes available then we display the error trace on the console.
-Running this in node.js ill display a stack trace where line 15 would be pointing to the return statement and line 7 would point to the `throw` statement.
+Running this in node.js will display the following stack trace where line 15 is the return statement and line 7 is the `throw` statement.

 ```
 Error: divide by zero